Enry99/xsorb/README.md

 # Xsorb

 xSorb is a lightweight, flexible and user-friendly tool to generate and run ab initio calculations of molecules adsorbed over surfaces.
-Relying on Quantum Espresso for ab initio calculations and on two well-established Python libraries (ASE and Pymatgen) to generate the structures, it allows to produce and explore a large number of adsorption configurations of a molecule on a surface, finally identifying the most stable configuration  and computing the associated adsorption energy.
+Relying on either Quantum Espresso or VASP for ab initio calculations and on two well-established Python libraries (ASE and Pymatgen) to generate the structures, it allows to produce and explore a large number of adsorption configurations of a molecule on a surface, finally identifying the most stable configuration  and computing the associated adsorption energy.

 # Installation